sorbet/sorbet/website/docs/error-reference.md

 ```

 More generally, Sorbet draws a distinction between places in a program where
-Ruby values are allowed, and places where Sorbet type syntax allowed.
+Ruby values are allowed, and places where Sorbet type syntax is allowed.
 For
 example:

 ```ruby